lbryio/spec/index.md

 <!-- done -->

+Content on the LBRY network is encoded to facilitate distribution.

 #### Blobs

 <!-- done -->

-The unit of data in our network is called a _blob_.
+The unit of data in the LBRY network is called a _blob_.
 A blob is an encrypted chunk of data up to 2MiB in size.
 Each blob is indexed by its _blob hash_, which is a SHA384 hash of the blob contents.
-Addressing blobs by their hashes simultaneously protects against naming collisions and ensures that the content you get is what you expect.
+Addressing blobs by their hash protects against naming collisions and ensures that the content you get is what you expect.

 Blobs are encrypted using AES-256 in CBC mode and PKCS7 padding.
 In order to keep each encrypted blob at 2MiB max, a blob can hold at most 2097151 bytes (2MiB minus 1 byte) of plaintext data.
 The source code for the exact algorithm is available [here](https://github.com/lbryio/lbry.go/blob/master/stream/blob.go).
 The encryption key and IV for each blob is stored as described below.